L'Accordée de village

 The bagpipe player at the far right of the composition was based on a sheet in the Louvre that contains two remarkable studies of this actor (Rosenberg and Prat 460).
 The drawing for the hurdy-gurdy player is no longer extant, but a closely related study appears on the previously discussed sheet now in Haarlem (Rosenberg and Prat 435).
 There are differences in the angle of the musical instrument and the position of the arms and the crossed feet, but nonetheless there are enough shared features to suggest that the drawing Watteau used for L’Accordée de village was taken from a closely related study of this same model.
 The Haarlem sheet also contains three studies of an actor, one of which was used for the man who speaks to the notary.
 Thus it seems likely that Watteau drew all these studies at approximately the same time and that they were adjacent to each other in his album of drawings.

 A word should be said about the chronology of the drawings and the implications for the dating of the painting.
 The majority of the drawings are fairly early, although there is no certainty when assigning specific years to them.
 Indeed, there is the normal scholarly disagreement.
 For example, whereas Roland Michel would date the drawing of the notary to the improbably early years between 1708 and 1710, Rosenberg preferred c.
 1710, and Grasselli suggested c.
 1713.
 Equally noteworthy is the fact that a number of the drawings are distinctly later, even if we cannot measure precisely the gap in years.
 The drawing of the bagpipe players, for example, shows a more robust drawing style, a greater amplitude of form, and a more evolved medium—Watteau’s beloved trois crayons.
 Grasselli first assigned a date of 1715-16 for this drawing and then proposed 1715.
 Rosenberg and Prat preferred 1716.
 Similarly, the sheet that contains the study of the man standing to the left of the notary has three more, closely related studies of this model.
 They are all rendered in trois crayons and, significantly, some were used for recognizably mature paintings: L’Indifferent and the 1717 Louvre version of L’Embarquement.
-Roland Michel dated L'Accordée de village to c.
-1713-14, but left unexplained how drawings she dated 1714-16 could have been used for the picture.
+Roland Michel first suggested that L'Accordée de village was painted c.
+1713-14, but then proposed c.
+1713-14.
+But she left unexplained how drawings she dated 1714-16 could have been used for the picture.
 Grasselli suggested that the picture was painted in two stages, first c.
 1713/14 and then in 1716; see her c.
 1986 letter to Michael Hall on file at the Sir John Soane’s Museum.
 Similarly, Rosenberg and Prat proposed that although the basic fabric of the painting is early, Watteau reworked some of the figures at a later date.
 They state quite firmly that the painting can be no later than 1715, but the drawing of the man leading the woman in from the left (Rosenberg and Prat 480) must be slightly later, and others are later still.
 When the painting was exhibited in 2014, Vogtherr came out in favor of a date c.
 1710-15.
 He opined that while the central group of figures represented an early phase in the painting's creation, the figures at the right and the children at the left side were later, as was the background.
 Mathey proposed a still later date of 1716.
 Until the Soane Museum painting is properly restored, it will be difficult to resolve this intriguing conundrum.

 The subject and composition of L’Accordée de village are noteworthy because they reveal quite clearly the Northern roots of Watteau’s art.
 Pieter Bruegel’s famous pair of paintings, The Village Bride and The Village Dance, initiated the idea of focusing on both the nuptial contract and the town’s joy expressed through a communal dance.
 Bruegel's bride, sitting demurely under a canopy and crown of flowers, the notary at the side of the table, and the couple’s parents hovering over the contract are presented sardonically.
 So too, his depiction of the villagers’ dance to bagpipe music is a biting commentary on the hearty rudeness of peasant life.
 In the Wedding Celebration in Brussels, Pieter Bruegel the Younger combined the two scenes into one composition in which the bridal party occupies a central space in the middle ground, and the dancers and musicians occupy the foreground.
 Bruegel the Younger’s composition was evidently quite popular and today it is known through more than a hundred examples—by him, his shop, and his imitators.
 Other Flemish artists such as David Teniers contributed their variations on the theme of the peasant wedding.
 Here too the countless extant examples forcefully register its popularity.
 Moreover, the collecting of these Flemish works continued well into the eighteenth century.
 The comtesse de Verrue, a progressive amateur of the arts and closely related to Watteau’s circle, owned not one or two but four examples of Teniers' pictures with wedding scenes (her sale, March 27ff, 1737, lots 36, 60, 81, and 150).